Find rows

 DataStax recommends using projections to optimize bandwidth, especially to avoid unnecessarily returning large columns, such as vector columns with highly dimensional embeddings.

-For more information and examples, see projection clauses.
+For more information and examples, see Projections for tables.

 row_type